Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Analysis of MAB for Globally Nonstationary Environments

 holds for any two arms $i,j \in [K]$ and any two time steps $t,s \in [T]$. \end{assumption} Intuitively, Assumption \ref{as:detectable} states that all arms are drifting in a coordinated manner.
 The drift on the mean of an arm is proportional to the drift on the means of other arms.

-\begin{thm}{\rm (Regret bound of the \AADWIN{}-bandit under gradual changes)} Let the base bandit algorithm have a sublinear strong DT regret (Definition \ref{def:driftrobust_at}) and have monitoring consistency (Definition \ref{def:monitoring}).
+\begin{thm}{\rm (Regret bound of the \AADWIN{}-bandit under gradual changes)} Let the base-bandit algorithm have a logarithmic drift-tolerant regret (Definition \ref{def:driftrobust}) and have monitoring consistency (Definition \ref{def:monitoring}).
 Let the environment be gradual with change speed $b$ and $d$ be such that $b = T^{-d}$.
 Let the changes be global (Assumption \ref{as:detectable}).
-Then the regret of $\AADWIN$-bandit algorithm with $\delta = 1/T^3$ is bounded as:
+Then the regret of Algorithm \ref{alg:AADWINbandit} with $\delta = 1/T^3, N=\tilde{\Theta}((b\wasD )^{-2/3})$ is bounded as: